 The pantry odds and ends that I stuffed into this recipe include semi-sweet chocolate chips (instead of mini chocolate chips), white chocolate chips (instead of butterscotch morsels), oats, graham cracker crumbs (turned into Tosi's graham cracker crust recipe, as instructed) and potato chips.
 I didn't have pretzels so I skipped them, but if you want to skip them, use double the potato chips!

 I think the best part of this recipe is the cookie dough itself.
 Obviously, we all love traditional unbaked chocolate chip cookie dough, but this one is even better.
-I don’t know if it’s the graham cracker crust, or the potato chips.
-I was really surprised that the coffee grinds added so much flavor to this recipe and for a moment, I contemplated turning off my phone and settling down on the couch with the Kitchenaid mixer bowl of cookie dough in my lap, spoon in hand.
+I don't know if it's the graham cracker crust, or the potato chips.
+I've added coffee grinds to coffee and raspberry bread pudding with much success, so it shouldn't come as a surprise that the coffee grinds added so much flavour to this cookie recipe.
+I contemplated turning off my phone and settling down on the couch with the Kitchenaid mixer bowl of cookie dough in my lap, spoon in hand.

 If and when you get around to baking the chilled cookie dough, you will end up with crispy-edged jumbo cookies with the perfect balance of salty and sweet.
-The coffee grinds add a certain moka flavor to them, but I find every bite of cookie is a wonderful surprise.
+The coffee grinds add a certain mocha flavour to them, but I find every bite of cookie is a wonderful surprise.